bstadie/bstadie.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am interested in developing algorithms that endow robots with human-like problem-solving abilities.
-Most of my work falls under the umbrellas of [exploration](https://arxiv.org/pdf/1507.00814.pdf), [imitation learning](https://arxiv.org/abs/1703.01703), and [meta](https://arxiv.org/pdf/1803.01118.pdf) [learning](https://arxiv.org/pdf/1808.07804.pdf).
+I am interested in developing machine intelligence.
+My work sits at the intersection of reinforcement learning and statistics, and focuses on how we can use statistical tools to improve generalization in reinforcement learning.
+My most recent paper, [Invariance Through Inference](https://openreview.net/forum?id=vXGcHthY6v), provides a good overview of this setting.
+For more thoughts on generalization, see also my recent papers on [planning](https://arxiv.org/pdf/2011.12491.pdf) and [causal inference](https://arxiv.org/pdf/1808.07804.pdf).

 Short Bio